A direct approach to tree-guided feature aggregation for high-dimensional regression: Microbiome data analysis

-It now allows one to perform model selection on the first set $S_1$, and conduct inference on the second set $S_2$ conditioned on all information in $S_1$.
-To infer on the parameter $\beta$, we only need to fit the standard logistic GLM on $S_2$ with the offset depending on $\delta$ as shown in \eqref{mid.log-odds}.
-The parameter $\delta$ controls the proportion of information assigned to $S_1$ and $S_2$.
-It varies from 0.5 to 1 when increasing information is assigned to the selection set $S_1$, data fission thus can be viewed as a continuous counterpart to data splitting.
-Meanwhile, it inherits the benefit of data carving \citep{fithian2014optimal} that allows all data points to participate in both selection and inference, thus always conditions on the same design matrix $X$ and mitigates the potential problem caused by the imbalanced influences of different data points.

-In our case, we apply the data fission method to the CRC outcome with $\delta=0.9$, placing a larger fraction of the information in the selection set.
-After obtaining the fissured sets, we perform model selection on $S_1$ using a 5-fold cross-validation, for LASSO, RARE and our method, respectively.
+After obtaining the fissured sets, we perform model selection on $S_1$ using 5-fold cross-validation for LASSO, RARE, and our method.
 Figure \ref{fig.exp6} demonstrates the aggregated predictor groups using different colors.
 RARE aggregates the predictors into two groups, much fewer than the twelve groups detected by our method.
 Although the quantities of groups might not have a privilege over one another, the problem is that RARE, not being a group-wise penalty, violates the tree structure to obtain the highly aggregated groups.

+We then select or aggregate the predictors in $S_2$ based on the models selected in the first step, and fit the standard logistic regression using the offsets provided as in \eqref{mid.log-odds}.
+Inference is carried out on the fitted model for those aggregated or selected predictors, whose fitted values and significance are also labeled in Figure \ref{fig.exp6}.